-Since it closed down Nara Dreamland actually became more and more popular – as a haikyo on the internet.
+Since it closed down Nara Dreamland actually became more and more popular – as an abandoned place on the internet.
 Since I would never enter this huge abandoned and apparently untouched amusement park I can only show you what other people found when they went there:

 (If this material was created by illegally entering Nara Dreamland I totally distance myself from it as they obviously disrespect the owner’s wishes!
-But I guess those haikyoist asked for permission in advance…)
+But I guess those people asked for permission in advance…)

 If you want to go to Nara Dreamland please go ahead.
 But be aware that people say that the security there is tight.
 The whole park is surrounded by fences, most of them with nasty spikes and rusty barbed wire.
 There are talks about guards patrolling the area and there are motion detectors yelling automatic messages at you – scared me half to death when I was walking along a public street (!) around the northern part of the park, just minding my own business.
 I don’t know if those installations are inside the park, too, since it is so obvious that people are not wanted there… now even less than when the park was still open for business.

 Oh, and at the eastern parking lot there are the main entrance and several buildings.
 The area has no fences, only some ropes preventing people from entering.
-Since it’s still private property of course I didn’t cross the ropes, but the northern building looks interesting and like a haikyo on its own.
+Since it’s still private property of course I didn’t cross the ropes, but the northern building looks interesting and like a place worth checking out.
 Especially the observation tower part is very tempting and must offer a great view.
 I would never enter the building since the owner doesn’t want to draw attention to it.
 And by it I mean Nara Dreamland in Nara city, Nara prefecture, Japan.

 To bring this joyful entry to an end I’ll present you some pictures I’ve taken back in December – all of them were taken from public roads; there was no trespassing or any other illegal activities involved!
-Enjoy… And if you go to Nara Dreamland, the most fascinating haikyo of mainland Japan, remember one thing: It’s all about respect!
+Enjoy… And if you go to Nara Dreamland, the most fascinating abandoned place in Japan, remember one thing: It’s all about respect!

 (I went back to Nara Dreamland after this posting, so for all your Nara Dreamland needs please have a look at the Nara Dreamland Special – including night shots and the hardly ever seen Nara Dreamland Hotel.
 And since this article is quite popular, especially with first time visitors: You can follow Abandoned Kansai on Twitter and *like this blog on Facebook* – and of course there is the *video channel on Youtube*…)